-Please return to this site as this site will be regularly updated to reflect current events as the impacts of the Coronavirus pandemic continue to evolve.
+Please return to this site as it will be regularly updated to reflect current events as the impacts of the coronavirus pandemic continue to evolve.

 Below are some frequently asked questions.

 Q: Which states currently have some kind of “shelter in place” order in effect?

 A: Currently the states of Alaska, California, Colorado (major metro areas) Connecticut, Delaware, Florida (only Miami Beach and Leon County), Georgia (Atlanta only) Hawaii, Idaho (Blaine County), Kansas (numerous counties) Illinois, Indiana, Louisiana, Massachusetts, Michigan, Missouri (major metro areas), New Jersey, New Mexico, New York, North Carolina (major metro), Ohio , Oregon, Pennsylvania (numerous counties), Tennessee (major metro areas), Texas (numerous counties) Washington, West Virginia and Wisconsin are under statewide orders.
 Commerce in these states is generally restricted to essential businesses, which with some variation focus on these areas:

 Big box stores

 Veterinary clinics for domestic pets and pet stores